 The railway opened in 1880 and became known as the Cuckoo Line because traditionally, the first cuckoo of spring was released from a cage at Heathfield Fair.
 The line was axed under the Beeching cuts and eventually closed in 1968.
 Improvements to the path started in 1990 with the partnership of Sustrans.

 The Cuckoo Trail is jointly owned and managed by Wealden District Council and East Sussex County Council.
-A full time Ranger is responsible for its upkeep and maintenance.

 The Cuckoo Trail User Group meets twice a year to discuss maintenance and improvements.
 New members are welcome, particularly with cycling or horseriding interest.
 If you are interested in getting involved please contact us on the link below.